 Yes, your eligible deposits with CMC Markets are protected up to a total of £85,000 by the Financial Services Compensations Scheme (FSCS), the UK's deposit guarantee scheme.
 If CMC Markets ever went into liquidation, retail clients would have their share of segregated money returned, minus the administrator's costs in handling and distributing these funds.
 Any shortfall of funds up to £85,000 may be compensated under the FSCS.

-How does CMC Markets protect my money?
+How does CMC Markets segregate client money?

 How does CMC Markets make money?

 Our income primarily comes from our spreads, while other fees, such as overnight holding costs, make a minor contribution to our overall revenue.

 We never aim to profit from our clients' losses.
 Our aim is to build long-term relationships by providing the best possible trading experience through our technology and customer service.

 You can trade on 12,000 markets when you spread bet with CMC Markets.
 See a list of all our popular markets and instruments.

 How are FX forwards priced at CMC Markets?